Doors and Windows, Cows and Resistance

 Operation Market Garden is considered a colossal failure.
 The audacious proposal was not well thought-out, and preparations were hurried and lacking.
 The entire undertaking was doomed to failure from the very beginning.
 To make matters worse, everything that could possibly go wrong…did.
 The final objective…reaching and holding the bridge in Arnhem, would prove beyond reach.
 Given the timing, the weather, and the resources, it was simply a bridge too far.
 The massive loss of life and equipment made this operation one of the most costly in the war.

-However, for the people in Nijmegen, Eindhoven, and the other small villages the allies passed through on the way to Arnhem; this battle was about liberation and freedom.
+However, for the people in Nijmegen, Eindhoven, and the other small villages the Allies passed through on the way to Arnhem; this battle was about liberation and freedom.
 The Dutch celebrated these four days as joyful deliverance and continued to mark September 17th…the day of the Allies’ arrival…for many years.

 How does one measure success in war?
 What is an acceptable cost?
 How many lost lives are bearable?
 Who can claim victory when everyone loses?
 Will the next generation remember the sacrifice?
 Will it even matter when decades hence they’re drinking beer together after a soccer match?